-- 1. The organisation must have a publicly available written constitution that sets out: - Its objectives and area of operation; - How people can become members of the organisation; - The way the committee will work; - How people can become committee members/office bearers; - How the business of the organisation will be conducted; - How decisions will be reached democratically; - How funds will be managed; - Arrangements for public meetings; - Arrangements for an annual general meeting (AGM); - How changes can be made to the constitution; - Its commitment to the promotion of equal opportunities; - Its commitment to the promotion of the housing and housing related interests of tenants - 2.
-The organisation must have a committee that: - Is elected at an AGM (after the first year); - Has at least three members; - Can co-opt others onto the committee during the course of the year; - Has elected office bearers; - Can show that decisions are reached democratically; and - Promotes equal opportunities - 3.
-The organisation must operate within: - A defined area which includes housing stock owned and managed by us; or
+1. The organisation must have a publicly available written constitution that sets out:

+- Its objectives and area of operation; - How people can become members of the organisation; - The way the committee will work; - How people can become committee members/office bearers; - How the business of the organisation will be conducted; - How decisions will be reached democratically; - How funds will be managed; - Arrangements for public meetings; - Arrangements for an annual general meeting (AGM); - How changes can be made to the constitution; - Its commitment to the promotion of equal opportunities; - Its commitment to the promotion of the housing and housing related interests of tenants - 2.
+The organisation must have a committee that: - Is elected at an AGM (after the first year); - Has at least three members; - Can co-opt others onto the committee during the course of the year; - Has elected office bearers;

+managed by us; or

+- Can show that decisions are reached democratically; and - Promotes equal opportunities

-- Membership of the organisation and participation in its activities must be open to all eligible tenants within its defined area of operation - 4.
-The organisation must have appropriate accounting records and present an audited, annual, financial statement to their AGM. - 5.
-The organisation must demonstrate that it is committed to representing the interests of its members and that, when consulted by the registered landlord, it can represent the views of its members who are tenants of the registered landlord in its defined area of operation. - 6.
-The organisation must accept and abide by our statement of ethical standards
+• Membership of the organisation and participation in its activities must be open to all eligible tenants within its defined area of operation

+4. The organisation must have appropriate accounting records and present an audited, annual, financial statement to their AGM.

+5. The organisation must demonstrate that it is committed to representing the interests of its members and that, when consulted by the registered landlord, it can represent the views of its members who are tenants of the registered landlord in its defined area of operation.

+6. The organisation must accept and abide by our statement of ethical standards
-Application for Registration of Tenants' Organisations (RTOs)

-An application for registration is available on page 17.
+Application for Registration of Tenants' Organisations (RTOs) An application for registration is available on page 17.
 The organisation must also give us the following information: